-A. A distance selling pharmacy may provide an Advanced service such as the flu vaccination service on the pharmacy premises, as long as any Essential service which forms part of the Advanced service is not provided to persons present at the premises.
+A. A distance selling pharmacy may provide an Advanced service such as the flu vaccination service on the pharmacy premises, as long as any Essential service is not provided to persons present at the premises.

-Another example is if the patient presents an NHS prescription to be dispensed – this is an Essential service.
-The pharmacy is therefore in a dilemma, as dispensing drugs or appliances at the pharmacy would again likely be a breach of the terms of service.
+For example if the patient presents an NHS prescription to be dispensed – this is an Essential service.
+Therefore, the pharmacy is unable to provide this service at the premises.

 Q. Can a distance selling pharmacy provide locally commissioned services?

 A. Technically, yes.
 The Regulations prohibit DSPs from offering to provide essential services to persons face to face at (which includes in the vicinity of) the pharmacy premises.
 Therefore, this would not apply to services commissioned locally by the local authority or CCG.